ideasman42/the_joy_of_life_drawing/book.rst

 across our paper rapidly, to mark out meaningful gestural contours, bold lines, shadowed limbs, ......a generalised figure with very little detail, but with lots of hootspah !....
-You may prefer to focus your whole time detailing, the eye, ear, hand or foot etc...as an individual study.....improving and honing your skills in 'body art 'detailing....or using ink, pen or brush, evolve gestural washes on watercolour paper....
+You may prefer to focus your whole time detailing, the eye, ear, hand or foot etc...as an individual study.....improving and honing your skills in 'body art 'detailing....or using ink, pen or brush, evolve gestural washes on water-colour paper....

 .. figure:: images/ldb_24a.png